FilipKon13/fp_projects/README.md

 Each project is self-contained and has its own build and execution instructions.
 Please navigate to the respective project directory and consult its `README.md` file for details.

-Test suites are executed as of the CI pipeline.
+Test suites are executed in the CI pipeline.